GuillaumeSalha/GuillaumeSalha.github.io/_posts/2000-01-03-portrait_robot.md

 </div>

-Humanity clearly has two genders, but the repartition is quite unfair between both.
-Ratio between both is moving with time, but we should be able to say there is around 2 times more males than females on this civilization.
-Maybe a biais from their genetic conception?
+Humanity clearly has two genders, but the distribution is quite unbalanced.
+The ratio evolves with time, but we should be able to say that there are around two times more males than females in this civilization.
+Maybe this is a genetic biais?

 ### Age